Lecrapouille/gdcef/README.md

 ## The Godot C++ binding API (godot-cpp)

-The first component, `godot-cpp` folder, must be present before doing *any* compilation attempt on a Godot module (CEF, Stigmark, IPFS ...).
+The first component, `godot-cpp` folder, must be present before doing *any* compilation attempt on a Godot module.
 This folder comes from this [repo](https://github.com/godotengine/godot-cpp) and contains binding on the Godot API and allows you to compile your module like if you we were compiling it directly inside the code source of the Godot editor (see [here](https://docs.godotengine.org/en/stable/development/cpp/custom_modules_in_cpp.html) for more information).